 Jim: But the point of it, you still have gone through things.

 Tim: Yeah, I don’t know many people at my age that haven’t already, and eventually, it gets worse.
 It just keeps getting worse.

 Tim: Make everybody feel good.

-Jim: Keeps getting worse.
+Jim: It keeps getting worse.

-John: Good encouragement for us.
+John: Good encouragement for everybody today.

 Tim: Everybody feel good.

-Jim: The Christian path.
-(Laughing)
+Jim: The - the Christian path.

 Jim: But there’s glory beyond this; that’s what matters.

 Tim: Oh, yes, infinite.